Orkneyology Podcast Show Notes

 "Hatch, match and dispatch"

-~ Old Orkney customs around pregnancy, birth, courtship, marriage and death ~
+~ Old Orkney customs around pregnancy, birth, courtship, marriage and death, with Tom Muir ~

 On this moonlit night, Tom and Rhonda discuss some of the main rituals and customs necessary to safeguard important life events, from pregnancy through birth and baptisms, and onward to concerns and superstitions around courtship.